Courses

-As a major in Literatures in English, you are required to take two foundation courses.
-The first is English 202, a seminar focusing on close reading of poems and prose fiction.
+As an English major, you are required to take two foundation courses.
+The first is English 150 (formerly 202), a seminar focusing on close reading of poems and prose fiction.

-The second, English 220, introduces majors to both practical and theoretical issues arising from the study of literature.
+The second, English 250 (formerly 220), introduces majors to both practical and theoretical issues arising from the study of literature.
 While continuing to develop your close-reading skills, you’ll consider how texts relate to other kinds of representation (movies, music, television) and the cultures that produce them.

 Besides the two foundation courses, no specific courses are required to complete the major.
 The department sees, however, that its students need to be aware of a wide range of approaches and topics within the field, and to that end requires majors to take at least five upper-level courses, including one in each of three broad historical periods, and one from each of three major geographical areas (Britain, the U. S., the world).